DiscreteTom/UniStart/README.md

     this.onUpdate.AddListener(() => print("Test.onUpdate"));

-    // Other events are also available, even with parameters. this.onCollisionEnter.AddListener((collision) => print("Test.onCollisionEnter"));
+    // Other events are also available, even with parameters.
+    // The parameter type is auto inferred from the listener's signature. this.onCollisionEnter.AddListener((collision) => print("Test.onCollisionEnter"));

     // We also have helper methods for common use cases.